DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 The current group cell's properties.

 ##### field(cellInfo.column): dxDataGridColumn
-The settings of the column the cell belongs to.
+The settings of the column to which the cell belongs.

 ##### field(cellInfo.columnIndex): Number
-The index of the column the cell belongs to.
+The index of the column to which the cell belongs.
 Refer to the [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/') topic for more information on how this index is calculated.

 ##### field(cellInfo.component): dxDataGrid